Steve Jenkner: Aprilia (1996-1999)

 Jenkner made his Grand Prix motorcycle racing debut as a wild card in his home Grand Prix in Germany, failing to finish the race and be classified.

-His first full season came in 1997, riding an Aprilia.
+Jenkner's first full season came in 1997, riding an Aprilia.
 Jenkner scored points in six races, most notably a 7th place in Brno, finishing with a total of 20 points in the season, and 19th in the standings.

 In 1998, Jenkner would again be riding an Aprilia, and improved a bit from prior season.
 He finished in the points nine times, four times inside the top-10, with a 7th place at Le Castellet, an 8th place at Sachsenring, a 9th place at Assen, and a 10th place in Madrid.
 He finished 17th in the rider's championship, with 45 points.

 In his final season with Aprilia, Jenkner finished the 1999 season with nine point-scoring finishes, a 10th place in Australia, an 8th place in France, two 7th places in Brno and Imola, and a career best finish of 5th in Valencia, ending his season 15th in the rider's championship, with 52 points.